The Wild Apricot alternative

 Orgo pricing

-Grow covers core membership management with a 2% platform fee on transactions.
-Impact (the most popular plan) adds multi-chapter management, eVoting, LMS, and API access with a reduced 1% platform fee.
-Scale offers custom pricing with unlimited chapters, eDocuments, a branded mobile app, 0% platform fee, and a dedicated customer success manager.
+Grow includes core membership management, eVoting, LMS (courses), fundraising, and custom branding, with a 2% platform fee on transactions.
+Impact (the most popular plan) adds multi-chapter management (up to 50 chapters), workflows, and API access with a reduced 1% platform fee.
+Scale offers custom pricing with unlimited chapters, eDocuments, eSignatures, a branded mobile app, 0% platform fee, and a dedicated customer success manager.

 All plans use Stripe directly (46+ countries).
 No forced payment processor.
 No surcharges.
 No surprise renewal hikes.